59Frames/59frames.ds.lando/README.md

                 .startWithBuild(true)
                 .hasDefaultExitCommand(true)
                 .hasDefaultHelpCommand(true)
-                .hasNamedArguments(false) // we recommend not to make the arguments unnamed because this can yet cause improper behaviour
+                .hasNamedArguments(false) // we recommend not to make the arguments named because this can yet cause improper behaviour
                 .build();
     }
 }